 Analyst Price Targets and Ratings

-Here’s where things get complicated.
-Despite the 35% rally, Wall Street’s consensus hasn’t caught up.
-As of April 9, 2026, 30 analysts covering INTC have a consensus Hold rating with a median price target of $46.97, roughly 20% below the current price of $58.95.
+Here's where things get complicated.
+Despite the 41% rally, Wall Street's consensus hasn't caught up.
+As of April 9, 2026, 30 analysts covering INTC carry a consensus Hold rating with a median price target of $46.97.
+That puts INTC roughly 31% above the Street's consensus at its $61.72 close, one of the widest price-to-target gaps in the S&P 500 semiconductor cohort.

 The most bullish targets come from Morgan Stanley ($62), KeyBanc ($70), and Truist ($58).
 The average 12-month target across 33-41 analysts ranges from $47 to $48, with a high of $71.50 and a low of $20.40.
 The wide spread reflects deep disagreement about whether Intel's foundry turnaround will deliver profitable growth or remain a money-losing venture for years.

-The critical takeaway: Intel is currently trading above its consensus price target.
+The critical takeaway: Intel is currently trading meaningfully above its consensus price target.
 That either means analysts need to upgrade their targets (which often happens after a sustained rally), or the stock has gotten ahead of itself.
+With Morgan Stanley's $62 target already in the rearview mirror and KeyBanc's $70 the only mainstream target left with room to run, the burden is on the bulls to produce more raises.

 Bull Case for Intel